-Another limitation to the 4 post design is that, if you have any flex or misalignment on the log deck or bed, the head will cut following that flex or twist resulting in tapered cuts.
-Timberking has also overcome this with a heavy duty log bed that is welded together and rigidly built.
-Having overcome the disadvantages of the four post head design sets Timberking apart from other sawmill competitors.
+Another limitation to the four-post design is that, if you have any flex or misalignment on the log deck or bed, the head will cut following that flex or twist, resulting in tapered cuts.
+Timberking has also overcome this with a heavy-duty log bed that is welded together and rigidly built.
+Having overcome the disadvantages of the four-post head design sets Timberking apart from other sawmill competitors.

 Hydraulic Controls vs. Electric Controls